 - Arson, Murder, and Jaywalking: Book warns Mal that if he takes sexual advantage of Saffron, he will go to a "special" level of hell reserved for "child molesters and people who talk in theaters."

 - As the Good Book Says: Saffron seduces Mal with a quotation meant to sound biblical.
 There is swelling and entering involved.
+And plowing.

 - Chaste Hero: Not so much chaste as flummoxed, confused, and doing his damnedest to stay honorable.

 - Comically Missing the Point: Mal thinking Inara got tricked into kissing Saffron, instead of figuring out that Inara had kissed him.

 - Complexity Addiction: Lampshaded by Mal; played straight by Saffron.

 - Culture Clash: Wash compares the role of women in Saffron's "hometown" to a planet he visited where people juggled goslings.

 - Disguised in Drag: Captain Reynolds dresses as Jayne's wife to catch some crooks.
 Inara asks why they didn't just put Zoe in the dress.